Skip to content

 Following the mass shooting at a school in Parkland, Florida, in February 2018, lawmakers across the country have sought to close this gap.

-• Between 1999 and 2022, at least 34,392 Extreme Risk petitions were filed.
-The majority of these petitions (32,594 or 95 percent) have been filed since the Parkland shooting.4Analysis includes all available data as of October 2023 from the 19 states with Extreme Risk laws in effect and Washington, DC.
+• Between 1999 and 2023, at least 49,091 Extreme Risk petitions were filed.
+The majority of these petitions—96 percent—have been filed since the Parkland shooting.4Analysis includes all available data as of December 2024 from the 19 states with Extreme Risk laws in effect and Washington, DC.
 Data was collected from state agencies through public records requests.
 When public records were not available, data was obtained from advocacy organizations, researchers, and/or media sources.
 No data from Indiana was available at the time of collection.
 Where possible, the analysis includes only temporary and emergency petitions and excludes final orders.

 Which states have Extreme Risk laws?